 What is 211?

-211 is an easy to remember (2-1-1) information and referral service available 7 days a week, from 8 am to 6 pm, 365 days a year, which will eventually be open 24 hours a day.
+211 is an easy to remember (2-1-1) information and referral service available 7 days a week, Monday to Friday from 8 am to 7 pm and Saturday and Sunday from 8 am to 3:30 pm, 365 days a year, which will eventually be open 24 hours a day.

 211 Community resources directory is also available on the web.
 In collaboration with community organizations, all information on social and community resources is updated annually.